shounaknaik/Multiplatform-Mobile-App-Development-with-React-Native/README.md

 1) Run this: expo install expo-secure-store
 2) import it in your file like this :import * as SecureStore from 'expo-secure-store';

+see documentation of expo for classes like Permissions and other native capabilities.They are similar to the Secure Store implementation.